 First of all, Africans do not like talking about sex with people they barely know.
-Having been exploited for centuries and their ways and traditions being despised too many times by those who claim to come as friends, they are now often rather reserved, suspicious and unwilling to share what they consider a sacred aspect of their cultures and traditions.
+Having been exploited for centuries and their ways and traditions being despised too many times by those who claim to come as friends, they are now rather reserved, suspicious and unwilling to share what they consider a sacred aspect of their cultures and traditions.
 And secondly, most Africans will not ask for further clarification because Africans think people who “talk any how” or “talk faa-ah” (without giving deep thought into what they’re saying) are stupid, and should be avoided.

-And sure enough, in the African typical way of not asking questions to clarify all doubts in the initial meeting, and then coming up with a whole bunch of questions and suggestions later, the women wanted me to explain what an “orgasm” means.
+And sure enough, in the African typical way of not asking questions to clarify all doubts in the initial discussion, and then coming up with a whole bunch of questions and suggestions later, the women wanted me to explain what an “orgasm” means.

-Many said they thought that an orgasm is a “white women’s thing”; something white people have in plenty, like money, food, cars, clothes etc. But the part that left me mildly amused and feeling a mixture of indignation and hopelessness was the Western interviewer’s attitude when I tried to explain to her that in most African languages, there is no one word that means “orgasm.”
+Many said they thought that an orgasm is a “white women’s thing”; something white people have in plenty, like money, food, cars, clothes etc. But the part that left me mildly amused and feeling a mixture of indignation and hopelessness was my Western colleague’s attitude when I tried to explain to her that in most African languages, there is no one word that means “orgasm.”
 Her response was “That is because African women don’t have orgasms.
 If they did, they’d have a word for it.”

 I happen to fluently speak at least five African languages, and I don’t know of any word that means orgasm in any of the languages I speak.
 I have asked many Africans including some from North Africa and they tell me they do not know one word that means “orgasm” in their languages either.
 Does this then mean “African women don’t have orgasms?”